 Skip to content Nodecraft

-Support / Minecraft / Setting up Geyser and Floodgate for Java-Bedrock Crossplay
+Support / Minecraft / How to Set Up Geyser and Floodgate for Minecraft Crossplay

-Setting up Geyser and Floodgate for Java-Bedrock Crossplay
+How to Set Up Geyser and Floodgate for Minecraft Crossplay

-Geyser and Floodgate are two plugins that work together to make it possible to join a Java Minecraft server with a Bedrock client.
-This allows for crossplay between the two versions of Minecraft.
+Geyser and Floodgate are two mods/plugins that work together to make it possible to join a Minecraft Java EditionĀ server with a Bedrock client.
+This allows for crossplay between the two different versions of Minecraft.
+In this article you will learn how to install, update, and configure your Geyser server!

 Setup and Plugin Installation

-2. Download the .jar files for Geyser and Floodgate that match your server software to your computer then upload them to your server’s plugins folder located in the File Manager.
+2. Download the .jar files for Geyser and Floodgate that match your chosen Minecraft version.

-3. Restart the server for the plugin to take effect and generate configuration files.
+4. Restart the server for the plugin to take effect and generate the neccessary configuration files.

 Changing the Settings for Floodgate

-Floodgate is an additional optional plugin that interfaces with Geyser.
-It allows bedrock players to join without having a separate java account and allows for allowlist functionality and enables player skins.
+Floodgate is an optional plugin that integrates with Geyser, allowing Minecraft Bedrock players to join without needing a separate Java Edition account.
+It also enables allowlist functionality and custom player skins for Bedrock users.

 1. Go to the Geyser config.yml.
 This file will be in /plugins/Geyser-Spigot.